 |Tiami Catamaran Cruises||--||Bridgetown|

-A third place to consider is Good Times Snorkeling Cruises.
+A second place worth knowing about is Good Times Snorkeling Cruises.
 If you enjoy snorkeling, a great option is to charter the 42 foot Good Times Catamaran -- or join one of their regularly scheduled day cruises which feature snorkeling.
-They're located in Holetown, in the western part of Barbados.

 |Barbados Blue Snorkeling||Snorkeling Equipment Rental Service||(246) 434-5764||Downtown Bridgetown|